 That said, the 6.7 million volunteers in sport don’t represent the make-up of society.
 They’re more likely to be white, male, middle class and non-disabled.
 Our investment will not only mobilise a new generation of volunteers, it will target groups that are currently under-represented – disabled people, those from disadvantaged backgrounds, women and older people.

-Only 10% of volunteers are from lower socio-economic backgrounds
+of volunteers are from lower socio-economic backgrounds

 Our research tells us that the demand is there – with a diverse group of people wanting to get involved in volunteering.
 Especially young people where social action is a top priority.
 Our investment will tap into that potential, and persuade others to get involved too.